-The purpose of this test is to evaluate the correct operation of a digital MAP sensor based on the output voltage and frequency during engine idle, WOT and over-run conditions.
+The purpose of this test is to investigate the operation of a digital Manifold Air Pressure (MAP) sensor during idle, free revving, and overrun engine operating conditions.

 This help topic is subject to changes without notification.
 The information within is carefully checked and considered to be correct.
 This information is an example of our investigations and findings and is not a definitive procedure.
 Pico Technology accepts no responsibility for inaccuracies.
 Each vehicle may be different and require unique test settings.

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.